Six Steps to Ally to Yourself

 Paul Gilbert recently described compassion, at a conference in Brisbane, as a firefighter’s sensitivity to suffering and motivation to run into a burning building to rescue someone, despite their fears.
 Compassion requires us to be emotionally courageous and consciously aware.

 Therefore, compassion is not pity or weakness.
-It is not about never having difficult emotions again or selfish or underserved.
+It is not about never having difficult emotions again, nor is it selfish or underserved.
 Compassion is not always putting others needs above our own, and it is not abdicating responsibility.
 Compassion is not too hard or overwhelming or setting you up to fall, and it doesn’t make you more vulnerable to other people.
 (Mary Welford, CFT for dummies).